Research findings

 Conducting research in remote contexts

 Gathering reliable data from within distorted information environments during crises is a challenge.
 Using secure channels into Iran through Telegram and VPN-based ads, we asked Iranians in January 2026, "What's on your mind?"
-When internet connectivity returned on January 22, we received over 220 responses in four days, compared to just 20 in the preceding two weeks of the blackout.
+When internet connectivity returned on January 22, we received over 220 responses in four days.

 This article proposes a shift from estimating population size to mapping participation barriers.
 By sizing the groups affected by specific technological or safety constraints, we create a more accurate picture of the information landscape than "representative" data can provide.